-- Formal documentation of an earned Bachelor’s of Science degree in a related field.
+- Formal documentation of an earned Bachelor’s degree in a related field.
 (International students must document an equivalent.)
 Undergraduate degrees from other disciplines will be considered with proper support from application components.

-- Successful completion of the Graduate Record Exam (GRE) General Test with a score of 400 or higher.
+- Successful completion of the Graduate Record Exam (GRE) Revised General Test.

-- For international students, a Test of English as a Foreign Language (TOEFL) score of 525 (paper) or 192 (computer) or 71 (internet based) or higher.
+- For international students, submission of proof of English Lanugage Proficiency.
 Please contact the Office of International Admissions for more information.

 - Strength of MSRA-MF Application Components as they relate to: